Sum-free subsets of finite abelian groups of type III: Introduction

 Every subset of a sum-free subset is sum-free.
-Therefore we have that ${\rm Card}({\rm SF}(G))$, where ${\rm SF}(G)$ denotes the set of all sum-free subsets of $G$, is at least $2^{c(G)}$, where $c(G)$ is the cardinality of a sum-free subset of the largest cardinality in $G$.
+Thus if ${\rm SF}(G)$ is the set of all sum-free subsets of $G$ then ${\rm Card}({\rm SF}(G)) \geq 2^{c(G)}$, where, as before, $c(G)$ is the largest possible cardinality of a sum-free subset of $G$.
+For $G$ of even cardinality an asymptotic formula for ${\rm Card}({\rm SF}(G))$ was obtained by Lev, Luczak and Schoen in~\cite{Lev} and independently by Sapozhenko in~\cite{Sapo}.
 A method for counting sum-free sets was developed by Green and Ruzsa in a series of papers.
-In~\cite[Theorem 1.9]{GR} they obtained an asymptotic formula for ${\rm Card}({\rm SF}(G))$ in the case when the order of $G$ is divisible by a small prime divisor of the form $3k+2.$ However, obtaining an asymptotic formula for ${\rm Card}({\rm SF}(G))$ appears to be a rather difficult problem when $G$ is of type III, even in the special case when $G$ is $({\bf Z}/7{\bf Z})^r$.
-What is known are upper and lower bounds for ${\rm Card}({\rm SF}(G))$ in terms of $2^{c(G)}$.
+In~\cite[Theorem 1.9]{GR} they obtained an asymptotic formula for ${\rm Card}({\rm SF}(G))$ in the case when the cardinality of $G$ is divisible by a small prime divisor $q$ of the form $3k+2.$ However, obtaining an asymptotic formula for ${\rm Card}({\rm SF}(G))$ when $G$ is of type III appears to be a rather difficult problem, even in the special case $G = ({\Z}/7{\Z})^r$ and in fact what is known are only upper and lower bounds for ${\rm Card}({\rm SF}(G))$ in terms of $2^{c(G)}$ and ${\rm Card}(G)$.